jade710/-hyperpod-mcp-server/src/core-mcp-server/awslabs/core_mcp_server/static/PROMPT_UNDERSTANDING.md

   - Use `awslabs.aws-bedrock-data-automation-mcp-server` to analyze documents, images, videos, and audio files

 - **Amazon SageMaker AI MCP Server**
-  - Use `awslabs.sagemaker-ai-mcp-server` for SageMaker AI resource management and application deployment
+  - Use `awslabs.sagemaker-ai-mcp-server` for SageMaker AI resource management and model development

 #### Data & Analytics